 - Chapter 13 takes a long time.
 A Chapter 13 plan runs at least three years and in most cases up to five years.
 It will take patience and dedication to complete your plan.

 - Chapter 13 requires discipline.
-The debtor must continuously work to make sure the Plan is successful.
+The debtor must continuously work to make sure the plan is successful.
 You will have to make all payments, make annual reports to the Trustee, report changes in income.
 It is work and takes determination to complete a Plan.

-- You be completely honest.
+- You must be completely honest.
 Every debtor, under penalty of perjury, is required to fully, honestly and in good faith, disclose, all income, all assets, all debts both before the case is filed and after the case has been approved.

 - The debtor must make payments.
 Chapter 13 is not free.
 The debtor pays for everything—attorneys’ fees, trustee’s fees, payments to creditors, interest, and so forth.
-Payments into the plan will be required.
+Payments to the plan will be required.
 Debtors should be warned that payments will be deducted from their paycheck—while not a garnishment, it may feel like a garnishment, and that discomfort will last the life of the plan.
 Payments must be made even if not automatically deducted from the debtor’s paycheck.
 The debtor is responsible for seeing that the trustee receives what is required by the plan even if it means the debtor must carry a portion of each paycheck to the trustee’s office in person.

 - Your payments are deducted directly from your paycheck.
 Chapter 13 cases are funded through payroll deduction orders to debtors’ employers.
 Your employer will know of your Chapter 13 case.
 Federal law prohibits your employer from any discrimination against Chapter 13 debtors.

 - Family budgeting will be required.
 A debtor must prepare a budget of family income and expenses and then live within that budget for the life of the Chapter 13 plan.
 For many debtors, family budgeting is unknown and discomforting.
-The debtor accustomed to spending $50 a month on hair styling should know before filing a case that life style changes may be required if confirmation and consummation of a plan are to be realized.
+The debtor accustomed to spending $50 a month on hair styling should know before filing a case that lifestyle changes may be required if confirmation and consummation of a plan are to be realized.

 - Luxury items may be lost.
 The debtor may have to choose between confirmation of a Chapter 13 plan and keeping luxury items that fall outside reasonable maintenance and support for the debtor and the debtor’s family.
 Chapter 13 debtors are not permitted to pay for luxury automobiles or the like through the plan or deduct their cost from income when calculating “disposable income” to be paid into the plan.

 - There will be no more credit.
-In the Eastern District of Michigan, Chapter 13 debtors are prohibited from incurring debt of more than $2,000.00 without court approval.
+In the Eastern District of Michigan, Chapter 13 debtors are prohibited from incurring a debt of more than $2,000.00 without court approval.

 - The trustee will be watching.
 The debtor will be subject to the scrutiny of the Chapter 13 trustee for the duration of the case.
 The trustee can be expected to police the case to monitor the debtor’s performance, to occasionally communicate with the debtor and require information from the debtor, to be a presence in the debtor’s life for years.

 - The debtor remains in control but has fiduciary responsibilities.
-The Chapter 13 debtor remains in possession and control of all property.
+A Chapter 13 debtor remains in possession and control of all property.
 However, the debtor is required to use and maintain that property with a higher level of care to which the debtor may be accustomed.